vorachet/FindFuncDSL/README.md

 # Acknowledgement

-This project-based learning program is funded by the School of Information Technology, King Mongkut's University of Technology Thonburi - [visit SIT research group](https://www.sit.kmutt.ac.th/sit-research/).
+This project-based learning program is funded by the School of Information Technology, King Mongkut's University of Technology Thonburi

 #### Software building blocks